Intelligent-Internet-of-Things-Course/python-mqtt-playground/README.md

 # Python MQTT Playground

-This Maven Project contains a group of Python MQTT Paho examples focusing on the following aspects:
+This Project contains a group of Python MQTT Paho examples focusing on the following aspects:

 - Simple MQTT Producer and Consumer
 - MQTT Producer and Consumer with Authentication